Othello Radou: From 1960s

 During the 1960s, Othello Radou was commissioned by the French State to execute several murals for various scholastic establishments throughout France.
 In 1971, Galerie Camille Renault held Othello Radou's first one-man show in Paris.
 A review of the exhibition published in Carrefour by the art critic Frank Elgar describes the artist: '"quiet, solitary, preoccupied with his work.
 Radou has established his talent as an excellent talent in his mural paintings": these are the terms which Jean Cassou describes the painter of whose works Camille Renault is currently showing a selection.
 I would add that Radou is not only an excellent colourist, but also an excellent draughtsman, and he is not limited only to his activities as a mural painter.

-Radou is a demanding artist, who invents geometric forms which are imprisoned in a network of straight lines, spirals, curves and contre-curves, and which give his large paintings, at the same time, a firm structure and very dynamic rhythm.
-In addition he paints with an exemplary honesty.
-In any mixture of colours there is no suspect impasto, no 'dripping', no violence.
-The materials used are always put on in thin and clear flat blocks on the canvas without special effects, without cheating.
-These recent canvases emphasise with more intensity the colours and are more subtle in composition.
+Radou is an artist who invents geometric forms which are imprisoned in a network of straight lines, spirals, curves and contre-curves, and which give his paintings a firm structure and dynamic rhythm.
+In addition he paints with honesty.
+These recent canvases emphasise with intensity the colours and are more subtle in composition.

 When he is compelled to paint on a lesser scale he employs another technique.
 The architectural style is not suitable, so the execution is made in a freer manner, more instantaneous, more accommodating.
 In this way, Radou shows the extent of his resources.
 Sincerity, probity, sanity, these are the eminent qualities of his art, whose boldness does not contain a desire towards excess and to harshness, nor to ever go out of control through negligence or disorder."

 Radou continued to exhibit in France, Germany, Lebanon, and Canada.
 By the end of his career the French State had purchased three paintings for the Musee National d'Art Moderne: one from the 1950s, one from the 1960s and one in 1983.
 He had also been commissioned for five murals at universities, four from the French State (1966, 1969 (x2), and 1973) and one from Palaiseau (1970).
 He was awarded the Medal of the City of Paris in 1981.
 In 1993, Radou's wife died and he ceased painting.
 He died in Paris in 2006.